Leading Waterjet Cutting Manufacturers

 History

-Water jets were first utilized in the 1800s in South Africa and New Zealand to wash away loose coal, rocks, and other debris during mining, helping miners avoid hazards related to falls, slides, and ricochets.
+In the 1800s, water jets were first utilized in South Africa and New Zealand to wash away loose coal, rocks, and debris during mining operations, offering a safer alternative to manual clearing and reducing hazards such as falls, slides, and ricochets.

-In the 1930s, water jets began to be used industrially for cutting.
-For instance, in the Soviet Union, water cannons exerting around 7000 bars of pressure were employed to cut large rocks.
-Meanwhile, in the United States, a Wisconsin-based company called the Paper Patents Company used narrow water jets to cut paper by integrating a moving waterjet nozzle into machines that metered and reeled continuous paper.
-In 1956, Carl Johnson developed a waterjet cutting machine capable of cutting shapes into plastic.
+By the 1930s, water jets began to be used industrially for cutting.
+In the Soviet Union, high-pressure water cannons (exerting around 7,000 bars of pressure) were employed to cut large rocks.
+Meanwhile, in the United States, the Paper Patents Company in Wisconsin applied narrow water jets to cut paper, integrating moving nozzles into machines for continuous paper production.
+In 1956, Carl Johnson invented a waterjet cutting machine capable of slicing shapes into plastic, marking a pivotal advance in non-metal material processing.

-While the Soviets advanced in cutting hard materials with waterjets, American engineers struggled with cutting anything beyond soft materials until the late 1950s.
-In 1958, Bille Schwacha of North American Aviation invented the first waterjet cutting system powerful enough to slice hard materials like stainless steel using hypersonic liquid delivered from a 100,000 psi pump.
+While the Soviets excelled in cutting hard materials, American engineers faced challenges in processing anything beyond soft substrates until the late 1950s.
+In 1958, Bille Schwacha of North American Aviation successfully developed the first waterjet system capable of slicing hard materials, such as stainless steel, utilizing hypersonic liquid streams at 100,000 psi.

 Materials